 Did you know that one in four of today’s 20-year-olds will have some sort of disability that prevents them from working — either short term or long term — before they retire?
-Of that, 90% of disabilities are due to illness, not accidents.
+What’s more, 90% of those disabilities are due to illness, not accidents.

 If your employer offers group disability coverage, that’s great news.
 Group plans can be really convenient — someone at your company is doing the research for you, and the company may pick up the cost of the coverage.
 All you have to do is enroll!
-But that plan may not be enough to adequately cover you.
-Before you decide to rely only on this group plan, you may want to give individual supplemental insurance a look.
+But that plan may not be enough to adequately cover you, especially if you’re among the groups that need disability insurance the most.
+Before you decide to rely only on a group plan, you may want to give individual supplemental disability insurance a look.

 What Is Supplemental Disability Insurance?